bernardvgosh/Telemedicine-App/README.md

 <img src="/Images/Main.png">

 Create great medical mobile experiences that connect healthcare, clinics, and patients on a single platform.

-## 🌟 All-inclusive
-We ensure that the medical app we develop fits all communication needs of both doctors and patients.

-## 🔒 Security
-Handling all security and privacy issues while interacting between applications is vital to preserve user confidentiality and trust on the platform.

-## 👩‍⚕️ Online Doctor Compliant
-We ensure that all medical and healthcare regulatory criteria are met by the First Care Digital apps.

-## ✨ Seamless Experience
-Our goal is to provide customers with seamless mobile experiences, clearly communicating the app's core concepts.

 ---

 ## 📹 Telehealth Application with Video Consultation